Money worries making me ill (Key steps to reduce your money anxiety)

-If what you want most is to not to worry about money then maybe you need to ensure you have habits that help you make better decisions and steer you away from the immediate gratification of stuff or doughnuts.
+If you want most not to worry about money, then maybe you need to ensure you have habits that help you make better decisions and steer you away from the immediate gratification of stuff or doughnuts.

 More stuff or less worry?